HOPLAB-LBP/hoplab-wiki/docs/index.md

 Welcome to the Hoplab Wiki repository.
 This Wiki is a work in progress and an ongoing effort to migrate all the Hoplab wisdom into a more user-friendly format.
 This process is currently managed by [@costantinoai](https://github.com/costantinoai) and [@kschevenels](https://github.com/kschevenels).
 For any questions, feel free to [ping me](mailto:andreaivan.costantino@kuleuven.be).

+The Hoplab is part of the larger [Methusalem consortium](https://research.kuleuven.be/en/research-funding/support/if/methusalem) that in addition to Hoplab also includes the teams of Céline Gillebert, Kobe Desender, and Bert De Smedt.
+Much of the research information on the Hoplab wiki will also be very useful to members of these teams.
+Likewise, where appropriate, this Hoplab wiki contains links to online information provided by these other teams.

 <div class="grid cards" markdown>

 -   :fontawesome-solid-flask:{ .lg .middle } __Research Tools & Methods__